GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/07.061-070/02.What-Will-You-Do-With-Jesus/docs.md

 Come with your ointments most costly and precious, Pour out your gifts at the dear Saviour's feet;
 Render to Him all your loyal devotion;
 Seek to exalt Him by praises meet.

-Chorus:
-What will you do with the King call'd Jesus?
-What, oh, what will you do with Jesus?
-He waits to bless all who humbly confess
-Faith in His blood and righteousness.
+[Chorus]

 ```